Welcome to Sitting

 –– Ernest B. PhD, Educational Therapist

 Before I joined Sitting Lab, I wanted to meditate more regularly but had a hard time prioritizing the time for it.
-I would also feel too antsy to sit still for much more than 5 minutes.
+I would also feel too antsy to sit still for much more than five minutes.
 I've now been able to meditate more regularly (at least three times a week), and I'm amazed at my ability to simply "be" for our entire sitting sessions.
 After each session, I feel more centered, calm, and connected in a deep way with my fellow meditators.

-–– Karla P., Writer and Life Coach
+–– Karla P., Professional Writer and Life Coach

 Robert helped me get over the initial challenges of meditation.
 I'd tried in the past to meditate on a regular basis and was never able to.
 With this retreat, things started to click, and I began to relax into it instead of trying so hard and ultimately stopping.
 This made all the difference in me establishing a regular practice.
 I feel like I have a path forward now.